 The Company sponsors a defined contribution 401(k) Savings Plan ("the Plan") that is available to a majority of the Company's full-time employees the first day of the calendar quarter following completion of three months of service.
-The Plan is available to non-full-time employees the first day of the calendar quarter followingone year of service upon completion of 1000 hours in that year.
-The Plan provides for a matching contribution of one dollar (\$1.00) for each one dollar (\$1.00) of a participant's contributions to the Plan that do not exceed 3 percent of his or her eligible compensation (which includes commissions, overtime, and bonuses) and fifty cents (\$0.50) for each one dollar (\$1.00) of a participant's contributions to the Plan over the initial 3 percent that do not exceed 6 percent of his or her eligible compensation, overtime and bonuses).
-The charge to expense for the Company match was approximately \$32.9 million, \$29.9 million and \$25.7 million for the years ended December 31, 2023, 2022, and 2021 approximately 30.4%, 30.6%, and 28.7%, respectively, of the fair value of plan assets consisted of Rollins, Inc. common stock.
-Total administrative fees paid by the Company for the Plan were insignificant for each of the years ended December 31, 2023, 2022.
+The Plan is available to non-full-time employees the first day of the calendar quarter following one year of service upon completion of 1000 hours in that year.
+The Plan provides for a matching contribution of one dollar (\$1.00) for each one dollar (\$1.00) of a participant's contributions to the Plan that do not exceed 3 percent of his or her eligible compensation (which includes commissions, overtime, and bonuses) and fifty cents (\$0.50) for each one dollar (\$1.00) of a participant's contributions to the Plan over the initial 3 percent that do not exceed 6 percent of his or her eligible compensation (which includes commissions, overtime and bonuses).
+The charge to expense for the Company match was approximately \$32.9 million, \$29.9 million and \$25.7 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+At December 31, 2023, 2022, and 2021 approximately 30.4%, 30.6%, and 28.7%, respectively, of the fair value of plan assets consisted of Rollins, Inc. common stock.
+Total administrative fees paid by the Company for the Plan were insignificant for each of the years ended December 31, 2023, 2022 and 2021.